zbzwtr/pdf2ocr/README.md

 ### Purpose

-* Simple pdf document to ocr pipeline.
+* Plug and play pdf document to ocr pipeline.

 ### How to Use